-A complainant may request specific accommodations from the Title IX Coordinator.
+A Complainant may request specific accommodations from the Title IX Coordinator.
 If the request is reasonable, the Title IX Coordinator will coordinate with the appropriate University official to obtain the requested action.
+For further information please contact the Title IX Coordinator, Jessica Hochstein at (402) 399-2664.